aengelberg/loco/README.md

 Loco was born out of a desire to create a constraint solver that would improve upon core.logic by leveraging an existing Java constraint library to provide better performance and a wider range of constraints.
 The first iteration, [CloCoP](http://github.com/aengelberg/clocop), was based upon the JaCoP library, and introduced the "piping" operators, i.e., nested constraints which automatically produce other internal variables.

 Shortly after announcing CloCoP, I discovered the Choco library.
-I decided to create a new version of CloCoP, based on Choco.
+Choco has a couple of features that makes it slightly better than JaCoP for this situation, such as lazy evaluation of multiple solutions, so I decided to create a new version of CloCoP based on Choco.
 Along the way, I took this as an opportunity to experiment with the modeling API, and eventually moved to a purely declarative approach.
 The new API was sufficiently different from CloCoP that it warranted a new name: Loco.

 ## Credits